Cissy Patterson: Business dealings and social life

-Patterson tried to buy Hearst's two Washington papers, the morning Washington Herald and the evening Washington Times.
-However, Hearst hated to sell anything, even when he needed the money.
-Although he had never made money from his Washington papers, he refused to give up the prestige of owning papers in the capital.
-However, at the urging of his editor Arthur Brisbane, Hearst agreed to make Patterson the papers' editor.
 She began work on August 1, 1930.
 Patterson was a hands-on editor who insisted on the best of everything—writing, layout, typography, images, and comics.
-She encouraged society reporting and the women's page and hired many women as reporters including Adela Rogers St. Johns and Martha Blair.
+She encouraged society reporting and the women's page and hired many women as reporters, including Adela Rogers St. Johns and Martha Blair.
 In 1936, she was invited to join the American Society of Newspaper Editors.
-Patterson shifted the papers' editorial stance sharply to the right.

-In April 1931, Patterson purchased Mount Airy, a mansion built by Charles Calvert, 3rd Baron Baltimore, in the 1600s.
+In April 1931, Patterson purchased Mount Airy, a mansion built by Charles Calvert, 3rd Baron Baltimore in the 1600s.
 Located on extensive grounds near Rosaryville, Maryland, since about 1910 the mansion's owners had operated it as Dower House, an exclusive restaurant, but it suffered a severe fire in February 1931.
 Patterson not only meticulously restored the mansion, but improved the stables, added a guest house, and built a greenhouse for growing orchids.

-In 1937, Hearst's finances had gotten worse and he agreed to lease the Herald and the Times to Patterson with an option to buy.
+In 1937, Hearst's finances had worsened, and he agreed to lease the Herald and the Times to Patterson with an option to buy.
 Eugene Meyer, the man who had outbid Hearst and Patterson for The Washington Post in 1933, tried to buy the Herald out from under Patterson, but failed.
 Instead, she bought both papers from Hearst on January 28, 1939, and merged them as the Times-Herald.